Who Should Apply to QPM?

 If you are interested in learning more about quantitative and psychometric methods or have a desire for more training in these areas, then you should apply for a Ph.D. in QPM.
 Most applicants are expected to have a MA/MS degree in a related field, but applicants with an undergraduate background in statistics, mathematics, computer science, quantitative methods, or related field are encouraged to apply.

 Apply for a PhD in QPM

 Thank you for your interest in applying to a degree program in Quantitative and Psychometric Methods in Education Science.
 Please read this page carefully.
-The annual PhD application deadline is December 1.
+The preferred Ph.D. application deadline is December 1, but applications will be accepted year-round.
 New students will be admitted to the upcoming fall semester.

 - Resume/Vita.
 Be sure to include your educational background, work experiences, professional certifications, professional memberships, publications, references and software-based analytical skills (e.g., SPSS, Excel, Mplus, SAS, R, IRTPRO, STATA, flexMIRT, HLM, latent GOLD, MATLAB, Java, C++, Python, etc.).

 - Letters of Recommendation.
 Two letters of reference are required.
 Please include details about the student’s specific skill set as related to quantitative and psychometric methods, ability to undertake research in this area, and ability to work independently, communicate the work clearly, and complete tasks on time.

 - Statement of Purpose.
 Please cater your statement of purpose to the program of study to which you are applying by addressing the relevant questions below:

 - What is your understanding of quantitative and psychometric methods and why is this program a “good fit” for your specific career goals?